 International students must complete at least 12 credits per term and maintain satisfactory academic progress as defined by the LCC catalog in order to maintain F-1 visa status.
 International students must pay all tuition and fees by the deadlines set forth by the Registration Office.
-International students must also provide proof of health insurance, including repatriation coverage, while enrolled at LCC.
+International students are also responsible to pay for mandatory 12-month health insurance and repatriation coverage while enrolled at LCC.
 See below for contact and other important information.

-Phone number: (360) 442-2313 Webpage: lowercolumbia.edu/international Email: international@lowercolumbia.edu Located in Library 110 (LIB)
+Phone number: (360) 442-2310 Webpage: lowercolumbia.edu/international Email: international@lowercolumbia.edu Located in Library 110 (LIB)